gruvedrift/azure-app-services/iteration-3/README.md

    start working on the workflows.

    I have created an example workflow for deploying to, and updating application version variable of the `STAGING` slot.
-   Take a look at the [deploy-staging.yml](https://github.com/gruvedrift/azure-app-services/blob/main/iteration-3/./github/workflows/deploy-staging.yml) for reference.
+   Take a look at the `deploy-staging.yml` file for reference.